-discuss available University supportive measures as well as the rights and options for filing a Formal Complaint under this Policy and for pursuing criminal charges.
+- i.
+Discussion with Complainant-The investigator(s) will conduct an initial meeting with the Complainant.
+During this initial meeting, the investigator(s) and the Complainant will discuss available University supportive measures as well as the rights and options for filing a Formal Complaint under this Policy and for pursuing criminal charges.
 The investigator(s) will obtain as much information as possible during the initial meeting about the alleged incident, including witness names and any available evidence.
 The Complainant will also have the opportunity to raise issues or otherwise suggest specific questions directly related to the investigation for the investigator(s) to ask of the Respondent or any potential witnesses, provided the questions are directly related to the allegations and appropriate.
 The investigator(s) reserves the right to alter the wording of any proposed question.
 The Complainant may, at any time during the investigation process, request that the investigation end and the University will try to accommodate this request, which may result in a dismissal of the Formal Complaint.
-However, if the alleged conduct presents an issue of overall campus safety and/or is sufficiently grave, the investigation may continue if the Title IX Coordinator signs the Formal Complaint.

-ii.
-Notice of Allegations and Discussion with Respondent- Notice of the Formal Complaint, with allegations of Title IX Prohibited Conduct, is deemed to have been properly provided when written notification of the allegations and alleged violations of the Code of Student Conduct, Employee Handbook, or Faculty Handbook is sent to the Complainant's and Respondent's assigned University of Alabama email address, delivered via Certified Mail to their last known address, or personally delivered to the them.
+However, if the alleged conduct presents an issue of overall campus safety and/or is sufficiently grave, the investigation may continue if the Title IX Coordinator signs the Formal Complaint. - ii.
+Notice of Allegations and Discussion with Respondent- Notice of the Formal Complaint, with allegations of Title IX Prohibited Conduct, is deemed to have been properly provided when written notification of the allegations and alleged violations of the Code of Student Conduct, Employee Handbook, or Faculty Handbook is sent to the Complainant's and Respondent's assigned University of Alabama email address, delivered via Certified Mail to their last known address available through myBama, or personally delivered to the them.
 University-issued email is the University's primary means of communication with students and employees.
 Students and employees are responsible for all communication delivered to their University-issued email address.